MetaMask/metamask-extension/README.md

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).

+MetaMask supports Firefox, Google Chrome, and Chromium-based browsers.
+We recommend using the latest available browser version.

 For up to the minute news, follow our [Twitter](https://twitter.com/metamask_io) or [Medium](https://medium.com/metamask) pages.

 To learn how to develop MetaMask-compatible applications, visit our [Developer Docs](https://metamask.github.io/metamask-docs/).